G.Skill Trident Z RGB 32GB DDR4-3600 Review

 The white part is of course a plastic light diffuser for the onboard RGB LEDs, which G.Skill said can be controlled by Asus’ Aura application.
 A quick test of that claim proved that the lights of each module can be controlled individually, or they can be grouped, and that patterns such as Rainbow will assign various colors to the four LEDs of an individual module.

 G.Skill's own version of the software, Trident Z RGB Control, is currently in beta.
-Tested on a non-Asus motherboard, the Static, Breathing, and Strobing options disabled the LEDs entirely.
+Tested on a non-Asus motherboard, the Static, Breathing, and Strobing options dimmed the LEDs entirely (see solutions in reader comments below).
 Color cycle, Rainbow, Comet, Flash and Dash, Wave, Glowing Yoyo, Starry-Night, and Music all functioned as advertised.

 In addition to the Aura program’s general lighting patterns, the LEDs can also be programed to change color in response to heat.
 G.Skill’s promotional photo shows just one of several lighting options.